Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Methods

 \subsection{Potential energy surface}

 Two dihedral angles of L-$o$F-phenylalanine+H\textsuperscript{+}, $\phi_1$ (N–C$_\alpha$–C$_\beta$–C$_\gamma$) and $\phi_2$ (H$_{\beta^1}$–C$_\beta$–C$_\gamma$–C$_{\sigma^2}$), were selected for torsional analysis.
 A 10° rotational window was applied, using the most stable conformation as the starting point.
-For each position, fixed-dihedral minimization was performed with SO3LR and GAFF2.
+For each position, fixed-dihedral minimization was performed with MLFFs and GAFF2.
 In GAFF2, an external dihedral constraint of 50 kcal·mol$^{-1}$ was imposed.
-For DFT, constrained relaxation was first carried out with ORCA 6.1.1 \cite{ORCA6} at the PBE0 level, followed by FHI-aims at PBE0+MBD, where dihedral atom positions were fixed due to the lack of direct dihedral constraints in FHI-aims.
+For DFT, constrained relaxation was first carried out with ORCA at the PBE0 and $\omega$B97M-V level, followed by FHI-aims at PBE0+MBD (from PBE0 structures), where dihedral atom positions were fixed due to the lack of direct dihedral constraints in FHI-aims.